MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-dynamics365-marketing.md

 1. In the **Server admin account** section, select **Sign in** and choose a Dynamics 365 Marketing account.

-1. Map Customer Insights fil to the Dynamics 365 Contact ID.
+1. Map a Customer Insights field to the Dynamics 365 Contact ID.

 1. Select **Next**.